-Sue: She taught Production Management at a Media Training School in the early 90s.
+Sue: She taught production management at a media training school in the mid-1990s.

 Me: Did she ever talk about Doctor Who?

-Sue: Yes, she did.
-In fact, I might have some gossip for you.
+Sue: She did, actually.
+In fact I might have some gossip for you.

 Me: Go on.

-Sue: Well, apparently, and I don’t know if this was common knowledge or not, Tom Baker didn’t suffer fools gladly.
-He could be very funny and charming but you wouldn’t want to get on the wrong side of him, he’d bite your head off.
+Sue: Well, apparently, and I don’t know if this is common knowledge or not, but Tom Baker didn’t suffer fools gladly.
+He could be funny and charming, but you wouldn’t want to get on the wrong side of him, because if you did, he’d bite your head off.

 Me: Is that it?

-Sue: Oh, and he used to change his lines all the time; it would drive Rosie mad.
+Sue: Oh, and he used to change his lines all the time.
+It would drive Rosie mad.
 I hope she’s okay.
-If you googled yourself and you are reading this Rosie, please get in touch.
+If you Google yourself one day and you’re reading this Rosie, please get in touch.

-The story resumes with Sarah falling from the gantry, but she miraculously lands on a platform below.
+The story resumes with Sarah falling from the gantry again, although this time she miraculously lands on a platform below.

 Sue: That was a stroke of luck.

-Sarah’s bravery is tested further when she is forced to “jump” from the gantry to the rocket cone.
+Sarah’s bravery is tested even further when she’s forced to ‘jump’ from the gantry to the rocket cone.

-Sue: She is making a mountain out of a molehill, here.
-She didn’t even need to jump.
-She just stepped across a tiny gap.
-Come on, Sarah, the way you were carrying on, you’d have thought you were going to Parkour over there.
+Sue: She’s making a mountain out of a molehill.
+She doesn’t even need to jump, she just needs to step across that tiny gap.
+The way she’s carrying on, you’d think she’d have to Parkour over there.